CodeGator/CG.Purple/BACKLOG.md

 * Need to write code to prevent delete operations that will fail due to FK relations.

+* Work on the log page some more.

 * Need to finish the UI.

 ### Services